- Blockages in the lungs and airways

 - Bronchodilators—to relax muscles and open the airway

-- Mucolytic agents—to reduce mucus and help it move out of the lung
+- Mucolytic agents (dornase alfa)—to reduce mucus and help it move out of the lung

 - Hypertonic saline is a special type of salt water.
-A nebulizer machine creates a mist of this saline, which is inhaled by the user.
+A nebulizer machine creates a mist of this saline, which is inhaled.
 The mist may help thin out the mucus in the lungs.

-- Chest percussion and postural drainage or high-frequency chest wall oscillation are rhythmic clapping over the chest.
+- Chest percussion is rhythmic clapping over the chest.
 They may help clear mucus from airways.
+It is most helpful if done at least twice a day.

 - Reviewer: Michael Woods, MD